Part 2 – The Vilatte era and beyond

 A list of prominent past members from around this time includes the King of Bulgaria, the King of Greece, the Emperor of Ethiopia, Crown Prince Wilhelm of Prussia, the Presidents of Haiti, Honduras and the Dominican Republic, the Duke of Mecklenburg and “monarchs de jure of France, parts of Italy, Mexico and Spain.”
 By 1960 there were 1,200 members of the Orders worldwide and Prince-Abbot Edmond I could write that since 1929 they had “grown wonderfully in numbers.”

-On 16 February 1962 Prince-Abbot Edmond I, who was by now suffering from infirmity that made it difficult for him to continue his duties, installed his successor, Count George Arvid Edmond Lyman (regnal name Edmond II) (1938-98) (pictured left) whom he had consecrated bishop on 29 December 1961.
+On 16 February 1962 Prince-Abbot Edmond I, who was by now suffering from infirmity that made it difficult for him to continue his duties, installed his successor, Count George Arvid Edmond Lyman (regnal name Edmond II) (1938-98) (pictured right) whom he had consecrated bishop on 29 December 1961.
 In October 1960, Msgr.
 Lyman (then Grand Chancellor of the San Luigi Orders) had conferred the Grand Cross of the Order of the Crown of Thorns upon King Frederik IX of Denmark by commission of the Prince-Abbot.
 In July 1961 the Infante José Eugenio of Spain was admitted to the same order.

 Prince-Abbot Edmond II’s most important achievement was to obtain full recognition of the title of Prince de San Luigi from King Peter II of Yugoslavia on 22 March 1962.
 In seeking such recognition from an unquestioned sovereign who had never abdicated and preserved his rights in full, Prince-Abbot Edmond II doubtless sought to draw a line under the French controversy of the early years of the century, which had occasionally resurfaced among those with axes to grind.
 Significantly, King Peter II did not create a new Royal Yugoslav title of Prince de San Luigi, but recognized Prince-Abbot Edmond II as the existing holder of the Principality, also conferring upon him the additional title of Marquis de Valjevo.
 Such an act of recognition has historically been common practice for titles with a feudal or obscure foundation.

 From 1960 onwards, each San Luigi order was placed under a High Protector.
-In the case of the Order of the Crown of Thorns, this was King Peter II of Yugoslavia (pictured right), who had received the Grand Cross of the Order in 1959, and since his death in 1970 this position has been left vacant in his memory.
+In the case of the Order of the Crown of Thorns, this was King Peter II of Yugoslavia (pictured left), who had received the Grand Cross of the Order in 1959, and since his death in 1970 this position has been left vacant in his memory.
 The Order of the Lion and the Black Cross appointed as its High Protector the Crown Prince, now H.I.M.
 Emperor Akihito of Japan.
 The Order of Antioch appointed as its High Protector H.I.R.H.
 Prince Louis Ferdinand of Prussia, who died in 1994, since when this position has been vacant.

 During the 1970s, Prince-Abbot Edmond II became a bishop of the Apostolic Episcopal Church, Province of the West, alongside his other ecclesiastical offices.
 Under him the San Luigi Orders were represented in Priories in the United States, continental Europe and the United Kingdom.
 Monsignor George F. Tull of the Old Roman Catholic Church of Great Britain was Grand Prieure of England and Wales (from 1960), Vice-Chancellor for Europe (from 1964) and a member of the Supreme Council (from 1970).
 Archbishop Geoffrey Peter Paget King of the same church was a Prelat-Commandeur of the Order of the Crown of Thorns.
-Before 1960, the Orders had been represented by Archbishop John van Ryswyk (pictured left) of the Apostolic Church of St Peter, and were then based at his lavish private chapel at Eldon Lodge, Kensington.
+Before 1960, the Orders had been represented by Archbishop John van Ryswyk (pictured right) of the Apostolic Church of St Peter, and were then based at his lavish private chapel at Eldon Lodge, Kensington.

-Meanwhile, the Orders in the United States held their ceremonies at the Abbey San Encino in Los Angeles (pictured right), which was then home to singer Jackson Browne, as well as at private homes in Hollywood where Prince-Abbot Edmond II had contact with many personalities involved with the film industry.
+Meanwhile, the Orders in the United States held their ceremonies at the Abbey San Encino in Los Angeles (pictured left), which was then home to singer Jackson Browne, as well as at private homes in Hollywood where Prince-Abbot Edmond II had contact with many personalities involved with the film industry.